apollux/dashy/Readme.md

 The controls window can remain hidden on startup by setting `"hideControlsOnStart": true`.

+The cycle time is controlled by `cycleTime`.
+This defaults to 15000 which represents 15 seconds.

 The URLs to load can be configured in a couple of different ways.

 ### List of URLs to spread evenly over the available monitors